tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 ### Add page status code
-Add page status code to the request in event_data when a real page_view happens.
+Add page status code to the request in event_data when a page_view happens.

+Please note: this will not work for virtual_page_view.

 ### Disable logs in JavaScript console for this event